eftieell/intro_programming_2/src/chapters/lists_and_dicts/list_comprehension.md

 List comprehension is a convenient strategy built into python for creating lists by manipulating existing lists, range objects, or other iterable objects.
-(Note that list comprehension is not part of Java or C++, but you will see it again in other functional programming languages)
+(Note that list comprehension is not part of Java or C++, but you will see it again in other functional programming languages.)

 The idea of list comprehension is to include the definition of a loop within the one line that creates the list.